jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.7.28 Hillslopes

-Identifies the individual hillslopes draining to each link in a stream network.
+Identifies the individual hillslopes draining to each link in a stream network..

 *Parameters*: